Research

 1. How does the timing of species interactions affect the community structure and biodiversity?

-2. How does changes in spatial and temporal overlaps between species affect their interactions?
+2. How do changes in spatial and temporal overlaps between species affect their interactions?

 If you are interested in any of the following projects, especially the ongoing ones, or would like a copy of the paper, feel free to contact me!

-Novel Range Shifts in Birds of North America - Theme 2
+Functional Shifts of North American Avian Communities - Theme 2

-Climate change have induced consistent and directional shifts of species distributions.
+Climate change has induced consistent and directional shifts in species distributions.
 Despite numerous documented examples, few studies focus on the subsequent shifts in species interactions and their community-level consequences.
-With Brian Weeks, Kai Zhu, and other collaborators, we are in the process of using large monitoring datasets of North American Birds to evaluate how novel spatial overlaps between species affect local communities.
+With Brian Weeks and Kai Zhu, I am using long-term monitoring datasets to evaluate the functional shifts of North American bird communities on a fine spatial scale.
 Specifically, we aim to address the following questions:

 Ongoing work – stay tuned!